jspieler/QBAF-Learning/README.md

 ## Contact

-Please contact me for questions.
+Please contact us for questions.

 ## References
 <a id="1">[1]</a>